osamakashif/Setting_Up_WSL/README.md

 For information on key differences with WSL 2 please visit https://aka.ms/wsl2 Please enable the Virtual Machine Platform Windows feature and ensure virtualization is enabled in the BIOS.`

-In this situation, you need to enable WSL 2 and Virtual Machine Platform Windows features and virtualization in BIOS (Intel Virtualization Technology or SVM Mode in AMD)..
+In this situation, you need to enable WSL 2 and Virtual Machine Platform Windows features and virtualization in BIOS (Intel Virtualization Technology or SVM Mode in AMD).

 #### Virtual Machine Platform
 To enable WSL 2, Open the Windows Features window by navigating to Control Panel | Programs | Turn Windows feature on or off.